A Coffee Expert’s Look Into Starbucks UK Tea Menu

 To end off this list, here are 4 honourable tea mentions of old, new, and quirky Starbucks teas.

-Whether you choose to enjoy a Starbucks hot tea or its iced twin version, there are plenty of options on the menu.
+Whether you choose to enjoy a Starbucks hot tea or its iced twin version, there’s plenty of options on the menu.
 The biggest choice you’ll make is the type of tea you wish to experience: chai, black, green, or herbal.
-Keep in mind, some variations are caffeine-free while others aren’t.
-Ultimately, the best tea at Starbucks Canada will be up to your personal preference.
+Keep in mind some variations are caffeine-free while others aren’t.
+Ultimately, the best tea at Starbucks will be up to your personal preference.
 So sip and enjoy!

 The cold Starbucks refreshers listed on the Starbucks menu online include the dragon drink, the mango dragon fruit, the mango dragon fruit lemonade, the paradise drink, the strawberry acai, the strawberry acai lemonade, the pineapple passionfruit, the pineapple passionfruit lemonade, and the pink drink.